cyclomon/DiffuseIT/README.md

 # DiffuseIT
 ## Official repository of "Diffusion-based Image Translation using Disentangled Style and Content Representation"

-# CLIPstyler
-## Official Pytorch implementation of "Diffusion-based Image Translation using Disentangled Style and Content Representation"

 ### Environment
 Pytorch 1.9.1, Python 3.8